roemvaar/cs_notes/docs/computer_systems/cpp.md

 **Classes**

 Having the data specified separately from the operations on it has advantages.
 However, a tighter connection is something needed.
-In case that we want to keep the representation inaccesible to users, so as to ease use, guarantee consistent use of the data, and allow us to later improve the representation.
+If we want to keep the representation inaccessible to users, to ease use, guarantee consistent use of the data, and allow us to improve the representation later.

-To accomplish this, we have to distinguish between the interface to a type (to be used by all) and its implementation (which has access to the otherwise inaccesible data).
+To accomplish this, we have to distinguish between the interface to a type (to be used by all) and its implementation (which has access to the otherwise inaccessible data).
 The language mechanism for that is called a class.

-A class is defined to have a set of _members_, which can be data, function, or type members.
+A class is defined as having a set of _members_, which can be data, function, or type members.
 The interface is defined by the public members of a class, and private members are accessible only though that interface.

 Example of a class: